 How the Site is Run

 The site is run by a group of volunteers.
-We try to give as much public exposure as possible to what we do on the DOL home page, in Deddington News, and at occasional public meetings.
+We try to give as much public exposure as possible to what we do on the DOL home page and in Deddington News.
 Overall management of the site, review of material, checking compliance with our own code of conduct (see below) etc. is done by the Website Editorial Group (WEG).
-Members in 2019 are: Rob Forsyth (Chair), Mary Robinson and David Rogers.
+Members in 2021 are: Mary Robinson and David Rogers.

 The latest issue is posted every month, along with highlights from our Facebook page, Deddington Info.
 You’ll also find back numbers from over 40 years of publication.

 Any club, society or community organisation and a limited number of businesses (accommodation and places to eat) within the parish may have an entry in the Directory.

 Entries may include the name and position of the main contact, postal address, current email and web addresses, telephone and fax numbers.